coalsi/icloud3_dev/docs/chapters/2-config-parms.md

 ###### exclude_sensors
 Create all sensors except the ones specified.
 See Customizing sensors in the Sensor chapter for more information.

 !> If you are customizing the sensors that are created, you should use either the create_sensors parameter or the exclude_sensors parameter but not both.

+###### log_level

+Display iCloud3 debug information in the HA Log file and, optionally, on the iCloud3 Event Log Card.
+The following parameters are available:

+* `debug` -  Entries related to device_tracker location operations
+* `intervalcalc` -The methods and calculations related to the interval, next update time, zone, etc.
+* `eventlog` - Display the logged information on the iCloud3 Event Log Card.
+*  `info` - Display the current log_level options on the iCloud3 Event Log Card and the Info status line for the devices being tracked.

+*Valid values:* debug, intervalcalc, eventlog, info

+*Note:* More than one parameter can be specified on the parameter line.
+For example `log_level: debug, eventlog`.

 ### Waze Configuration Items
 ###### distance_method